vegaprotocol/documentation/docs/concepts/vega-chain.md

 **To be considered for staking rewards, a tokenholder must associate VEGA to a Vega key and nominate one or more validators.**

 In each epoch, rewards are distributed among validators in proportion to the number of tokens they represent (i.e., their total stake).
 The total stake includes a validator's own stake and the tokens nominated to that validator.
 Of this reward, a fixed amount is distributed among the tokenholders the validator represents.
-Currently that is 88.3%, though validators can vote to change that value.

 The reward scheme uses a linear reward curve - the reward per staked token is independent of the behaviour of other tokenholders.